Chocolate Chip Brownies with Bourbon and Pecans

 Instructions

-- In a glass bowl, melt the 20 oz. of chocolate chips, butter and applesauce in the microwave, heating in 10 second intervals and stirring after each stop until everything is melted, smooth and combined.
-When melted, let cool.
+- In a glass bowl, melt the 20 oz. dark chocolate or bittersweet chocolate with 8 tablespoons unsalted butter and ¼ cup unsweetened applesauce in the microwave.
+Heat them in 20-30 second intervals, stirring after each until everything is melted, smooth and combined.
+When melted, let cool as you mix the rest of the ingredients.

 - Enjoy with a glass of milk while the brownies are warm!